 The advantage of silicone gel implants is that they look and feel so soft and natural that they typically cannot be distinguished from breasts without implants, as long as there is no over formation of scar tissue.
 They also have a lower rate of rippling and wrinkling.
 Silicone implants impose a higher cost due to the cost of the implant itself.
 Many people have said that a longer scar is necessary as silicone gel implants are pre-filled by the manufacturer.
 With the advent of the Keller Funnel placement device, this is no longer true.
 Rarely, silicone implant may rupture without being obvious to physical exam.
 This is not been shown to be dangerous to your health.
 Physical exam by your plastic surgeon will identify only some of the ruptures, whereas MRI is the best study.
 So women with silicone gel breast implants may consider MRI scans if there is a question of a rupture.
 The FDA recommends routine MRIs for women with silicone breast implants.
 This is a controversial topic and not all doctors agree.

 This is one of the more important decisions for most people.
 With modern implants however, both silicone breast implants and saline breast implants are well made, safe and can give you a natural result.
 While there are differences, they are much smaller than many people think.

 Gummy Bear Implants

-Both the mentor and the Allergan will stay together in the unlikely event of a rupture however, they conform to the shape of the surrounding tissue.
-There is an implant does not change its shape actually referred to as the “Gummie Bear” implant by the manufacturer.
+Both the Mentor and the Allergan implants will stay together in the unlikely event of a rupture.However, they conform to the shape of the surrounding tissue.
+There is an implant that does not change its shape actually referred to as the “Gummie Bear” implant by the manufacturer.
 Dr. Studin has found that he is in agreement with most of his colleagues that these implants are not ideal.
-Shifting of the implant can lead to a misshapen breast among other problems with this type of implant.
+The implant is just as easy to put in, but shifting of the implant can lead to a misshapen breast among other problems with this type of implant.